Everything You Need to Play Scrabble Junior

 How to Play Scrabble Junior With Beginner Rules

-If you’re playing with kids who are still learning how to spell, you want to follow Scrabble Junior rules for beginners.
-The Scrabble Junior board is two-sided.
-Play on the side where you see pre-printed letters forming words, surrounded by pictures of those words.
+If you’re playing with kids who are still learning how to spell, you want to follow the Scrabble Junior rules for beginners.
+Again, the Scrabble Junior board is two-sided.
+Play on the side with the pre-printed letters forming words, surrounded by pictures of those words.

 Each player selects a character token.
 Place yours on the START space on the scoring track around the perimeter of the board.

 Mix up the letter tiles and spread them out, face down, on the table.